PrernaVashisht999/PrernaVashisht999/README.md

 ---

-## Featured Projects
+## 🌟 Featured Projects

-### 1) Job Aggregation ETL Pipeline using PySpark and Databricks
+### 🔹 Job Aggregation ETL Pipeline using PySpark and Databricks
 Built an end-to-end ETL pipeline in Databricks to ingest and process **100+ job listings from SerpApi** using PySpark.
-Designed a **3-layer Medallion Architecture** with Bronze, Silver, and Gold layers for raw ingestion, data cleaning, schema standardization, and structured insight generation for hiring roles, companies, and locations.
+Designed a **3-layer Medallion Architecture** with **Bronze, Silver, and Gold** layers for raw ingestion, data cleaning, schema standardization, and structured insight generation for **hiring roles, companies, and locations**.

 **Tech Stack:** Python, PySpark, Apache Spark, Spark SQL, Databricks, SerpApi, Google Jobs API